ffifee/ffifee/README.md

 I've been tinkering with tech stuff since early ages.

 #Stuff I work with:
-I have knowledge in HTML, CSS, and JS.
-Currently I'm expanding my knowledge with ReactJS and NodeJS.
+I have knowledge in HTML, CSS, JS and Python.
+Currently I'm expanding my knowledge with Django and PyQt5.
-Also at college working with python and SageMath.

 #Additional stuff I know:
 Expert in photography and Adobe tools (Photoshop, Illustrator...)